Who is this for?

 Nominations must be submitted online by the published deadline.
 Please see Prepare a Nomination, which outlines the materials that should be included in the nomination dossier and provides access to the online nomination form.

 The nominator is responsible for compiling the required documents.
-Nominators may request guidance from their Divisional Awards Office or the Office of the Vice-President, Research & Innovation (OVPRI).
+Nominators may request guidance from their Divisional Awards Office or the Office of the Vice-President, Research and Innovation (OVPRI).

 President’s Impact Award nominations for impacts related to public policy may be simultaneously considered for the Carolyn Tuohy Impact on Public Policy Award, one of the University of Toronto Awards of Excellence, which is adjudicated alongside the President’s Impact Award and may be won concurrently.

-Completed nominations will be reviewed by a Selection Committee assembled and chaired by the Vice-President, Research & Innovation.
+Completed nominations will be reviewed by a Selection Committee assembled and chaired by the Vice-President, Research and Innovation, and Strategic Initiatives.

 The Selection Committee will evaluate all nominees on the basis of clear and demonstrated evidence of significant impact of their research beyond academia.
 The following three broad criteria will be considered.